boundingbox/vsalternatesurvivalmod/README.md

-# Vintage Story Survival Mod
+# Vintage Story Alternate Survival Mod
-The Vanilla Survival Mod
+Based on the Vanilla Survival Mod

 This is proprietary software owned by Anego Studios.
 All rights reserved.